 While in the US, Hovland became the first Norwegian to win the U.S. Amateur with his 2018 victory.
 This earned him invites to major tournaments for the first time.

-Honing his skills online
+4. He honed his skills online

 The young Hovland made the most of Norway's long summer days to work on his game.
 But in the winter, the darkness drove him online.